pmkenned/as240/README.txt

 * Should I detect invalid constants? e.g. $10J (not currently done)

-* Should I insert a "stop" instruction at the end automatically? (currently done)
+* Should I insert a "stop" instruction at the end automatically? (currently not done)

 * Should labels spelled the same with different case be allowed?